You need to revamp your careers page. Now.

 To learn more, check out Quint's careers page here.

-Design company, Beyond have used their expertise with a variety of clients to produce a well-organised careers page.
+Design company, Beyond have used their expertise with a variety of clients to produce a well-organised careers page for 2020.
 Their clients include Warner Bros., Google, Virgin and Just Eat.

-Beyond's career page is not as informative as some we have already mentioned, yet its design and layout makes it a perfect example of a clear and concise careers page.
+Beyond's careers page is not as informative as some we have already mentioned, yet its design and layout makes it a perfect example of a clear and concise careers page.